WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 Convenient syntax
 -----------------------

-In **LLU** MathLink is interpreted as an i/o stream, so operators << and >> are utilized to make the syntax cleaner and more concise.
+In **LLU** WSTP is interpreted as an i/o stream, so operators << and >> are utilized to make the syntax cleaner and more concise.
-This frees developers from the responsibility to choose the proper MathLink function for the data they intend to read or write.
+This frees developers from the responsibility to choose the proper WSTP API function for the data they intend to read or write.

 Error checking
 -----------------------

-Each call to MathLink has its return status checked.
+Each call to WSTP API has its return status checked.
 An exception is thrown on failures which carries some debug info to help locate the problem.
 Sample debug info looks like this::

 	Error code reported by MathLink: 48